Leayal/PSO2-Launcher-CSharp/README.md

 # PSO2-Launcher-CSharp

 An alternative game launcher for Phantasy Star Online 2: New Genesis (JP) written in C# (.NET6).

+The launcher only targets PSO2 Japan.
+It may not work for other regions without modifications.

 This project is just a hobby one.

 # Feature Overviews

 - The launcher is designed to be left running for a very long time.
 Therefore, it is not necessary to close the launcher shortly after using, but it's totally okay to do it, too.
   - If leaving the launcher's window visible on the screen is not a good taste for you, please try `Minimize to tray` feature (read below).
 - All functions related to update PSO2 JP client.